lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To add the Lubuntu IRC chat network click :menuselection:`File --> Networks --> Configure_Networks`.
 To add a new network  :guilabel:`+Add`.
 To connect to a common public network :guilabel:`Use preset` dropdown, select :guilabel:`Lubuntu IRC` and then click :guilabel:`OK`.

 To join a channel simple type "/join 1" (where 1 is the channel name), right click the network and select join channel or use the join button.
 To leave a chanel right click on the channel name on the right hand side and select :menuselection:`Part` from the context menu.
 If you want to join the channel again after leaving it right click on the channel and select :menuselection:`Join`.
+To have your chat be hidden until you rejoin it again right click on the channel and select :menuselection:`Hide Chats(s) Temporirarily`.
+To hide the chat forever right click on the channel and select :menuselection:`Hide Chats(s) Permananetly`.

 In Quasel if someone says your name you are said to be highlighted which in Quasel will make a sound and in a goldenrod color over the line of text with your name on it.
 The notification will also be shown on your desktop if you are in another window.